Meet The White House's New Chief Climate Change Skeptic

 In a speech to a 2015 conference organized by the Heartland Institute, which has railed against restrictions on emissions from fossil fuels, Happer scoffed at these fears, calling them an Alice-in-Wonderland fantasy.
 "When I got into this area and started learning about it, I learned that when I looked at CO2, I should assume that it caused harmful warming, extreme weather, Noah's flood, you know.
 I remember thinking, 'Are they mad?' "

-Carbon dioxide is actually good for the planet, Happer says; it's like fertilizer and makes crops more productive.
+Carbon dioxide is actually good for the planet, Happer claims; it's like fertilizer and makes crops more productive.

 "We've got to push back vigorously on the demonization of fossil fuels," he said in his speech.
 "They're not demons at all.
 They're enormous servants to us."